MicrosoftDocs/power-automate-docs/articles/task-mining-tutorial.md

 ### Explore the features

-You"ll see the following features:
+You'll see the following features:

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the toolbar features.](media/task-mining-tutorial/features.png "Toolbar features")